xianniu-plus/xianniu-plus/docs/en-US/component/icon.md

 # Icon

-Element Plus provides a set of common icons.
+Xianniu Plus provides a set of common icons.

 ## Icon Usage

 - If you want to **use directly** like the example, you need to [globally register](https://v3.vuejs.org/guide/component-registration.html#global-registration) the components before using it.

-- If you want to see all available SVG icons please check [@element-plus/icons-vue@1.x](https://unpkg.com/browse/@element-plus/icons-vue@1/dist/es/)[@element-plus/icons-vue@latest](https://unpkg.com/browse/@element-plus/icons-vue@latest/dist/types/components/) and the source [element-plus-icons](https://github.com/element-plus/element-plus-icons) out or [Icon Collection](#icon-collection)
+- If you want to see all available SVG icons please check [@xianniu-plus/icons-vue@1.x](https://unpkg.com/browse/@xianniu-plus/icons-vue@1/dist/es/)[@xianniu-plus/icons-vue@latest](https://unpkg.com/browse/@xianniu-plus/icons-vue@latest/dist/types/components/) and the source [xianniu-plus-icons](https://github.com/xianniu-plus/xianniu-plus-icons) out or [Icon Collection](#icon-collection)

 ## Installation